 Join the recognized Chomolhari base camp trek

 Explore some of the oldest monuments in the country.
 In comparison to Nepal, there are very few treks within significant parts of Bhutan.
-The Chomolhari Trek is one of the most recognized treks in Bhutan, following the crystal-clear, trout-rich stream of Paro Chu along the green alpine meadows onto Mt.
+The Chomolhari Trek is one of the most recognized treks in Bhutan, following the crystal-clear, trout-rich stream of Paro Chu along the green alpine meadows Mt.
 Chomolhari.

 Day 01: Arrive in Kathmandu